Group members

 Nawader A

 Nawader received her MS degree in Chemistry from Taibah University, Saudi Arabia.
 Nawader was a lecturer at Taibah University, after which she decided to pursue a PhD degree.
 She joined the group as a PhD student to investigate the solvent effect in the field of organic solvent nanofiltration.
-PhD graduation: 2024.
+She graduated in 2024.
 ORCiD profile.

 Joyce Cavalcante

 Joyce received her MS degree in Material Science and Engineering from the Federal University of Rio Grande do Norte, in Brazil.
 She joined the group as a PhD student to investigate the fabrication and characterization of biopolymer-based membranes, and their separation performance in organic media.
-PhD graduation: 2023.
-LinkedIn profile.
+She graduated with a PhD from KAUST in 2023.

 Dr. Jiahui Hu